dumplingdenise/2176-AS3/README.md

 <ins>Completion Condition:</ins>

-The player completes the level when:
+The player completes the level by successfully navigating the environment and completing a series of objectives before being caught.
+To win, the player must:
-- The countdown timer has started and is still running.
-- The player has located and collected the required key item.
-- The final exit door has been unlocked using the collected key.
-- The player opens the exit door before the timer reaches zero / avoid reaching to 0 health bar from enemy.
+- Explore and Interact: Locate and interact with 10 different objects (such as doors, lights, and boxes) scattered throughout the level.
+This is the main requirement to unlock the final victory door.
+- Find the Hidden Key: Discover the key that is hidden somewhere in the level.
+- Unlock the Path: Use the collected key to open a specific locked door that blocks the path leading towards the final exit area.
+- Escape: After completing the 10 interactions, open the now-unlocked victory door to win the game.

 <ins>Failure Condition:</ins>

 The game ends and displays a Game Over screen if:
-- Player HP reaches 0 after being hit by the enemy.
+- Player HP reaches 0: The player loses all their health after being attacked three times by the main enemy AI (Shrek).
-- The countdown timer reaches 0 before escaping.

 <ins>Audio System Implementation / Audio & Sound Effects Lists:</ins>